Santander 123 Lite alternatives

 What’s happening to existing accounts?

-Customers, including myself and members of our Facebook community, have received letters in their online banking apps saying their existing 123 Lite account will be converted into a Santander Everyday current account on 21 August 2025.
-The same information is also showing on the Santander website.
+In early June 2025, customers, including myself and members of our Facebook community, received letters in their online banking apps saying their existing 123 Lite account will be converted into a Santander Everyday current account on 21 August 2025.
+The same information is also on the Santander website.

 On this date you’ll stop paying the monthly fee associated with the 123 Lite account, but you’ll also stop earning cashback on your eligible bills.